vitorstone/vitorstone/README.md

 <br />

 _"Hi, I'm Vitor Stone, a 4th year Electrical Engineering student from Brazil, living in Canada.
 I'm a very dedicated guy towards anything I want to commit.
 Sharing knowledge and exchanging experiences is also something I like a lot, specially within the developer community, where people are very united."_
+- 💻 Currently working at Synopsys, in the Software Integrity Group.
+I am part of the Cloud Ops team, and I contribute with researching, designing, and implementing solutions around deployments and operations under the guidance of a senior engineer.
-- 🌳 💻 Currently working at DEEP ESG, a Brazil-based startup that has created the first fully integrated, real-time, ESG platform to assess, measure and report ESG financial data within organizations and across sectors.
+- 🌳 💻 Worked at DEEP ESG, a Brazil-based startup that has created the first fully integrated, real-time, ESG platform to assess, measure and report ESG financial data within organizations and across sectors.
 - :house_with_garden: Worked on Apartsy, a Montreal-based proptech startup that I cofounded along with 2 other friends.
 Apartsy is a rental marketplace mobile application that offers a fully digital experience between landlords and tenants.
 - 🌱 I’m continuously learning Python, C++ and Javascript
 - 👯 I would be happy to collaborate with anything someone might need help with.
 I love sharing ideas and helping people out.